adambard/learnxinyminutes-docs/rst.html.markdown

 filename: restructuredtext.rst
 ---

-RST is file format formely created by Python community to write documentation (and so, is part of Docutils).
+RST is a file format formely created by Python community to write documentation (and so, is part of Docutils).

-RST files are simple text files with lightweight syntaxe (comparing to HTML).
+RST files are simple text files with lightweight syntax (comparing to HTML).

 ## Installation